 - Client intake forms are on paper and are stored in a locked file cabinet.
 I am the only person who sees these forms.

-- Clients’ names, addresses, email addresses (if opted in), phone, birthday, & a note of first appointment are typed (by me) into a spreadsheet that is stored on my hard drive and is not made shareable to anyone else.
+- Clients’ names, addresses, email addresses (if opted in), phone, birthday, & a note of first appointment are typed (by me) into a spreadsheet that is stored on my drive and is not made shareable to anyone else.
 I print this out for writing holiday cards, etc., and it is for my eyes only.

 - If a client books on Schedulicity, I believe that their system retains client contact info.
 The system may send appointment confirmation emails or other reminders if the client has opted in for them.
 Since I’m a one-person business, I do not give other people permission to view my Schedulicity account.